AmrMohamed96/motion_control/README.md

 lwheel_spd_rob1
 ```

-## Twist To Motors
+## Diff_TF
-It then transforms the twist message into required wheel velocities by using the base width as **w** in the beginning of the script
-The script subscribes to a twist message on the following topic
+The odometry script subscribes to wheel velocities and distances, and then publishes the current position of the robot on:
 ```
-cmd_vel_rob1
+CurrentPosition_rob1
 ```